digital4better/fruggr-samples/functional-units/fruggr-scanner/local-script-testing/README.md

 - Create a new Fruggr digital service of type "Functional Unit"
 - Copy the file [`.env.sample`](.env.sample) and name it `.env`
 - Configure the `FRUGGR_API_KEY` (check [requirements](#requirements)) in the `.env` file
+- Replace the content of `./work/script.json` by your own script
 - Run `docker compose up` in your command line

 ### Successful execution